Why are termites so harmful?

 What is termiticide?

-Termiticide is a pesticide used for the prevention, control, and suppression of termites.
+Termiticide is a pesticide used to prevent, control, and suppress termites.
 It spreads like a virus.
 One termite will carry it around and infect other termites like a virus.

 What to do if you find a cockroach?